hansthompson/pdfHarvester/README.md

 3. Each image is opened and a user must click the top left and bottom right of each table.
 Right click to move to the next page.

-4. The images are displayed to a user to idenitfy for each table for each page; pixel range and disctinction for rows and columns, title, and double headers.
-Double headers are when a column might be under a sub header.
-This step seems to be a unique feature to this software to my knowledge.
-Please contact me if you have found another software package for how this "double header" information is captured.
+4. The images are displayed to a user to idenitfy for each table for each page; pixel range and disctinction for rows and columns, and title.

 5. The images are then broken into individual cell images broken down into table folders.

 6. The transcription process of the project can now be initialized.
 All cells are now transcription tasks.

+7. Tesseract will provide the initial transcription of the files with optical character reconition.

 7. The user wills transcribe a sampling of all the transciption tasks until they each have transcribed each cell in the project.
 Their time of transcription, username, and cell value are recorded in a file in the project directory "alltranscriptions.csv".
 The number of tasks to do before saving to "alltranscriptions.csv" is a parameter to set before the project or in the function or it will default to five.